 Inline heaters have several key characteristics including:

 There are many types of applications for inline heaters.
 The leading uses are to process substances such as steam, water, and waste oil and control their temperatures.
-It can also be used to make sure these fluids are regulated and that their viscosity is maintained.
+Heaters help to regulate fluids and maintain their viscosity.

 Why is Mineral Oil Used in Thermal Heaters?